skinsshark/skinsshark.github.io/README.md

 # this is real, this is me

 ### Project Archive
+- [2023] [Pokémon Eat](https://pokemon-eat.vercel.app/) — Meal planning for Snorlax using your ingredients in Pokemon Sleep.
+Offline mode available
 - [2023] [Yeet Hay or Yeet Nay?](https://sharonzheng.com/yeet-hay) — Bringing analog to digital in a new zine reading format.
 I designed it in Toronto, riso-printed in Seattle, shot in San Francisco
 - [2019-2021] [Kitchener/Waterloo](https://sharonzheng.com/kwaterloo/), [Seattle](https://sharonzheng.com/see-attle), [New York City](https://sharonzheng.com/winyc/), [London](https://sharonzheng.com/london-2019/) — City guides for some towns I have lived in, Bay Area edition coming soon
 - [2020] [The Offisse](https://the-offisse.com/) — High end fashion inspired by The Office (US)